ghostdogpr/caliban/gateway-plan/IMPLEMENTATION-HANDOFF.md

 - `caliban-gateway` may compile-depend on `caliban-tools` and use its introspection client with the gateway-owned sttp `Backend[Task]`; the resulting client/sttp dependencies are intentional because remote execution already needs them.
 - Do not depend on `caliban-stitching` or deprecate it in this milestone.
 The products coexist until the gateway is proven and a separate migration decision exists.
 - `caliban-federation` is a test/example dependency for constructing representative subgraphs.
 Production composition normalizes Federation SDL through core parser/introspection ASTs and does not depend on federation server support.
-- Add non-published audit and benchmark projects only at the slice points stated below, following the existing `apollo-compatibility` assembly/container/workflow precedent.
+- Add non-published audit and benchmark projects only at the milestones stated below, following the existing `apollo-compatibility` assembly/container/workflow precedent.
 - A new published artifact begins with `mimaPreviousArtifacts := Set.empty`; establish its real MiMa baseline only after the first release.
 Examples must compile in a Scala-matrix test/example project.
 The current documentation/mdoc project is not evidence for Scala 3 examples until its own matrix supports them.

 ### Package boundaries